Ziggeo/Swift-Client-SDK/README.md

 Note: Starting with 1.1.22 this SDK requires Swift 5.3.1 compiler due to Swift compiler limitation.
 If you want to use Swift 5.3 or below you should use ZiggeoSwiftSDK 1.1.21 or older.

+## v 1.1.31 to v.1.1.32
+Fixed several issues when playing and uploading files.

 ## v 1.1.30 to v.1.1.31
 Added the missing events.